-Prepare for your first year from June to August
+Prepare for your first year in July and August

-First Year Foundations programming is a suite of optional sessions, workshops and courses to help you prepare for several aspects of university life — from developing effective study and learning skills to getting ahead with introductions to concepts like computer programming, the engineering design process and communications.
+First Year Foundations programming is a suite of optional sessions, workshops and courses to help you prepare for several aspects of university life — from developing effective study and learning skills to getting ahead with introductions to concepts like engineering problem solving, the engineering design process and communications.

-The First Year Foundations programs below are offered throughout the summer, and each is led by either a staff or faculty member.
+The First Year Foundations programs below are offered throughout the summer.
+Each program is led by either a staff or faculty member and will be offered in person on the St. George campus unless otherwise noted.
 Much of this programming is free; those with a cost are indicated.

 things to know